oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 ![](./images/postman1.png)

-* Enter name to identify forked Document Understanding API collection, select the workspace you want to fork the collection to and click **"Fork Collection"**.
+* Enter a name to identify the forked Document Understanding API collection, select the workspace you want to fork the collection to, and click **"Fork Collection"**.

 ![](./images/postman2.png)